basis-technology-corp/NEDMed/README.md

 # NEDMed Dataset

-Copyright (c) 2022 Basis Technology, Inc.
+Copyright &copy; 2022 Basis Technology Corporation.

 This dataset has been released alongside "Improving Few-Shot Domain Transfer for Named Entity Disambiguation with Pattern Exploitation" by BasisTech.